mdiez/pyCZDS/README.md

 ```
 The following parameters are optional:
 * `download_dir` sets the local directory where the file should be downloaded to.
 If it is not passed, the file will be downloaded to the working directory of your script.
 * `filename` sets the local filename of the downloaded file.
-If it is not passed, the filename will be set according to the value the API provides in the `Content-Disposition` header, e.g., `vision.tar.gz`.
+If it is not passed, the filename will be set according to the value the API provides in the `Content-Disposition` header, e.g., `vision.txt.gz`.

 ## Troubleshooting